elaye/elaye.github.io-old/_posts/2014-09-31-interactive-diabolo.markdown

 Conclusion
 ----------

+We finished the project in time and everything worked well.
+However, a lot of improvements could be done.
+An important part would be removing the sequencer in the tracking program, this means a better trick recognition and a better tracking.
+A way of improving the tracking would be to track the sticks directly maybe using IMU sensors.
+A better tracking of the diabolo would be necessary as well, although the color tracking works fine with the good lighting conditions.

+As we spent a lot of time getting the tracking right, we had little time to do the sound and image generation although it was the funniest part of the project.
+The particle system is very basic and it would be fun to add events to it for instance, an explosion when a particular trick is achieved.

+If I'd have to redo it, it would probably be quite different as I know openFrameworks a lot better and I improved my programming skills since then.
-I put the code of the project on github ([AST_diabolo_tracking][AST_diabolo_tracking] and [AST_diabolo_particles][AST_diabolo_particles]) for archive purposes.
+Anyway, I still put the code of the project on github ([AST_diabolo_tracking][AST_diabolo_tracking] and [AST_diabolo_particles][AST_diabolo_particles]) for archive purposes.
 Although it should still work, the code needs a good cleaning and refactoring but I can't do it a the moment as I don't have the equipement to make it work anymore.

-As we spent a lot of time getting the tracking right, we had little time to do the sound and image generation although it was the funniest part of the project.

-very fun to do
-oF on a real project
-lot of improvments
-- better trick detection (remove sequencer)
-- events in image generation

 [johnnylee]: http://johnnylee.net/projects/wii/